leafo/lapis/docs/html_generation.md

   render: true
 ```

-By default `views.` is appended to the front of the widget name and then loaded
+By default `views.` is prepended to the widget name and then loaded
 using Lua's `require` function.
 The `views` prefix can be customized by
 overwriting the `views_prefix` member of your application subclass: